leifkuhl/Movie-Database-Create/README.md

 For the .env file set APP_NAME ="DB 1 Manager", APP_URL=preferedURL, DB_DATABASE=Databasename (dont let it start with db or a bug will appear), DB_USERNAME=UserThatHasRootPermissions and DB_PASSWORD=PasswordForUser.

-It is important that the user hast root permissions (ALL ON *.*) but the user itself can not be root (atleast in Ubuntu 16.04).
+It is important that the user hast root permissions (ALL ON *.* WITH GRANT OPTION) but the user itself can not be root (atleast in Ubuntu 16.04).

 ### Laravel Structure <a name="structure"></a>

 The general structure  can be found on https://laravel.com/docs/5.5 folders with additional files are: /app for the CustomDatabaseManager.php, Constants.php and the statusMessage.txt; /app/Http/Controllers for the Controllers; /public/js for JavaScripts; Ressources/views for the webpages.

-The files itself contain commentary
+The files itself contain commentary.

 /app/CustomDatabaseManager.php:

-Contains custom database functions
+Contains custom database functions.

 /app/StatusMessage.txt:

-File to which the current status message is written to
+File to which the current status message is written to.

 /app/Controllers:

-Controllers for the different sites
+Controllers for the different sites.